blackfireio/documentation/testing-cookbooks/assertions.rst

 Builds Comparison
 -----------------

-When :doc:`using Synthetic Monitoring </builds-cookbooks/index>`, it is possible to compare one build to another.
+When :doc:`using synthetic monitoring </builds-cookbooks/synthetic-monitoring>`, it is possible to compare one build to another.
 This is useful when you want to validate a code merge (e.g. a pull-request).
 It can also ensure that your code doesn't have performance regression over time.